vmware-archive/app-manage/chef-repo/cookbooks/pivotal_rabbitmq/README.md

 The default recipe simply installs and configures RabbitMQ

 There is one exception and that is with plugins.
-The OpsCode plugin resource isn't compatible with vFabric RabbitMQ.
+The OpsCode plugin resource isn't compatible with Pivotal RabbitMQ.
 There is a new resource called pivotal_rabbitmq_plugin.
-The usage is identical to that in the OpsCode plugin except it handles the vFabric version of RabbitMQ
+The usage is identical to that in the OpsCode plugin except it handles the Pivotal version of RabbitMQ

 ```ruby
 pivotal_rabbitmq_plugin "rabbitmq_stomp" do